penvirus/config/README.md

-comments in the project are all bullshit, never mind
+comments in the project are all bullshit (from http://whatthecommit.com/)